 This morning, I found a collection of my old Moleskine notebooks in my parents’ attic.
 In one of them, I have written that I hope that one day you’ll find a better man than me.
-I wrote that more than nine years ago, only two months after we met for the first time.
-Well, technically, for the third time, but you know I can’t recall the first two times because I was too damn wasted.
-But I hit on you all three times that I met you for the first time, even though I still was with another girl back then, so I guess you could think of it as some messed-up, drugged-up version of romantic destiny.
+I wrote it more than nine years ago, only two months after we met for the first time.
+Well, technically, for the third time, but you know I can’t recall the first two times because I was too damned wasted.
+But I hit on you all three times I met you for the first time, even though I still was with another girl back then, so I guess you could think of it as some messed-up, drugged-up version of romantic destiny.
 How I won the heart of the hottest girl in school as a pimpled, ne’er-do-well eighteen-year old is still beyond me.
-Anyway, I still hope that you have found a good man now.
+Anyway, I still hope you have found a good man now.
 Someone who doesn’t ring at your parents’ door at three-thirty at night when he’s dead drunk and before he’s even ever met your parents.
-Well, I guess you’re not a seventeen year old virgin that lives with her parents anymore, anyway, but you get the point.
+Well, I guess you’re not a seventeen year old virgin who lives with her parents anymore, anyway, but you get the point.
 I hope you’ve found someone who doesn’t fall on his knees in front of you to sob his heart out over his drunken self-hatred and self-pity and general drug-fuelled self-involvement.
 Someone who doesn’t emotionally manipulate you.
-Someone whose main means of communication isn’t make-up sex in cars parked in back alleys and besieged house-party bathrooms.
+Someone whose main means of communication isn’t make-up sex in besieged house-party bathrooms and cars parked in dark back alleys.
 Someone who chooses a cosy night on the sofa with you over a bottle of vodka in some shabby club and the foul breath of some plastered chick on his neck.
 Someone who knows what a god-damned lucky bastard he is to have you while he has you.

 (Memmingen & Munich, July 2018)